GLOSSARY OF TERMS

 Re-evaluation Counseling — a well-defined practice of listening, taking turns listening, and allowing and assisting emotional release, which enables participants to remove the effects of past hurts and to think clearly where they had previously been confused.

 The Re-evaluation Counseling (RC) Community — a network of people who use RC to regain their humanness.
 It is secondarily a network of local RC Communities, groups, and classes.
-It is also a group of people who want to involve all people everywhere in a common effort to regain their intelligence, their humanness, and the use of their full potential.
+It is also a group of people who wish to offer the tools of RC to all people everywhere and welcome them in a common effort to regain their intelligence, their humanness, and the use of their full potential.

 Restimulation — The experience of a painful incident from the past being "triggered" (recalled) because something in the present situation reminds us of that experience.
 When we're unaware that a painful memory is being triggered, we are often unable to judge the differences between the present situation (which might be benign) and the past, painful experience.